 Even though it is a natural guard dog, your American Staffordshire Terrier will need to be taught to bark.
 Believe it or not, barking simply doesn’t come naturally to this breed.
 When it comes to house training, this will have to be done in a firm manner.
 As long as your dog knows who is in control, you shouldn’t have any issues training this intelligent breed.
 They will want to please their master.
 It’s all about establishing an alpha relationship early and training consistently.
 Soon you will be amazed by what this pup will do to please you!

 Temperament / Behavior

 A protector and pack dog by nature, the American Staffordshire Terrier will fight to protect its family.
 Once it identifies with its family, the American Staffordshire Terrier will be committed to protecting them.
 If it feels threatened or thinks its family is being threatened, this dog will become aggressive.
 As well, the Amstaff is protective of property, which makes it an excellent guard dog.
 Persistent in its efforts, the American Staffordshire Terrier will not give up in a fight.
-This dog will protect it’s family and home, no matter what it takes.
+This dog will protect its family and home, no matter what it takes.
 This offers good peace of mind for some owners, while coming off as a little intimidating to others.
 It all depends on what you are looking for in a dog.
 Still, a lot of this is directly related to the upbringing: if you want your Staffie to grow up friendly and affectionate you will need to take close care to give them a carefree and loving environment to grow up in.